Kordimion/nifi-example/README.md

 ### How to mount smb from windows share from linux

+Warning: configuring Samba requires a LOT of custom configuration.
+Everything in <> brackets should be replaced with your custom info. like

 I had to put files to windows share from linux, and this is how i did it:
 - Install samba and all tools for it (smbconfig and cift-tools) [see arch wiki](https://wiki.archlinux.org/title/Samba)
 - Create samba config at `/etc/samba/smb.conf`. search for [default samba config](https://git.samba.org/samba.git/?p=samba.git;a=blob_plain;f=examples/smb.conf.default;hb=HEAD), paste it in and add those fields to it: